thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

 ---
 We’re delighted to announce the launch of some new free training courses which will teach valuable tech skills, open to people based in the Liverpool City Region, starting at the end of January.

-Working in partnership with the Liverpool City Region Combined Authority, we'd like to invite you to apply to these fantastic digital skills boot camps which will focus on front-end coding and software development.
+Working in partnership with the Liverpool City Region Combined Authority, we'd like to invite you to apply to these fantastic digital skills bootcamps which will focus on front-end coding and software development.

 **These courses are completely free, delivered remotely (lockdown-friendly), and taught by experienced professionals with years of experience.
 They're exclusively available for people aged 19 and over in Liverpool, Wirral, Sefton, Knowsley, St Helens, and Halton.**